qnq9yy/hpc-batch-sim/README.md

 ### Ops
 - Logs printed to console; API shows job counts and system health
 - Scaling is local; multiple containers could mimic clusters
-- Limitations: no real resource management or distributed scheduling
+- Limitations include no real resource management or distributed scheduling

 ### What’s Next
 - Extend simulation to multiple containers to mimic a cluster